UD-CISC374/educational-game-design-document-team-12-jason-and-shabir/egdd.md

     - Description: write executable code under a specified time that solves the problem being asked in able to attack the enemy.
     - Alignment: this aligns with the learning objects because it gives students the ability to write code that can give them practice        and understanding with a specific topic. for example one problem could be "call function foo to attack enemy".
 - *Primary Objective #2*:
-    - Description:
+    - Description: defeat the enemy by getting alot more right.
-    - Alignment: *Describe how this aligns with one or more learning objectives*
-- *etc.*
+    - Alignment: this aligns with the learning objects because it will advance you to the other learning objectives in the game. for        example once you get assignment to a variable correct after a couple times, the player will be challenged for "for loops" etc..

 # Procedures/Actions

-*Describe the control scheme and what actions a user can take in the game.*
+solve the question being asked. if correct, player will atack enemy. if wrong, enemy will attack player.

 # Rules

-*What resources are available to the player that they make use of?
-How does this affect gameplay?
-How are these resources finite?*
+there will be health potions, armor weapons. these will affect the game by increasing health and also increasing the damage to the enemy player. these pickups will be limited.

 # Objects/Entities

-*What other things are in the world that you need to design?
-These may or may not directly translate to actual objects and classes.*
+weapons, sheild, potions.

 ## Core Gameplay Mechanics (Detailed)